42Crunch/resources/kubernetes-guides/Azure/README.md

 ### AKS Kubernetes cluster

-You must have an AKS Kubernetes cluster running, and proper credentials to deploy the artifacts to tha cluster.
+You must have an AKS Kubernetes cluster running, and proper credentials to deploy the artifacts to that cluster.
 If you don't already have one, you can create one in 3 easy steps:

 1. Install [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).